oscar0812/doxfory/README.md

   - Add Profile Page info
   - Add Page to view other users
   - That's it for now
+  - jobs/all route needs to have search working, tags, etc.
+  - finish profile by replacing the timeline with posted jobs
+  - fill job/{id} page with real info

 NOTES:
 1) To upgrade PHP on digital ocean use [this](https://jakelprice.com/article/how-to-upgrade-from-php-70-to-php-71)